Kulakov-CPlusPlus-developer/Data_Pipeline/README.md

 ## Usage

 After starting, the data pipeline will begin collecting, processing, and aggregating data, and then writing it to the PostgreSQL database.
 Ensure that you have created a `sensor_data` table in the `aggregationdb` database that matches the structure of the data being written by the pipeline.
+The found anomalies will be recorded in \Data_Pipeline\data in JSON format.